chef/chef-web-docs/chef_master/source/knife_ssh.rst

 ``-G GATEWAY``, ``--ssh-gateway GATEWAY``
    The SSH tunnel or gateway that is used to run a bootstrap action on a machine that is not accessible from the workstation.

+``--ssh-gateway-identity SSH_GATEWAY_IDENTITY``
+   The SSH identity file used to connect to the SSH gateway.

+   New in Chef Client 13.0.

 ``-i IDENTITY_FILE``, ``--identity-file IDENTIFY_FILE``
    The SSH identity file used for authentication.
 Key-based authentication is recommended.